boardfish/blacklight/README.md

 This process can be automated, but was not due to time constraints.

+## Troubleshooting

 ### Permissions issues?

 If `docker-compose build` reports permissions issues related to `tmp/db`, run `sudo chown -R $USER:$USER .` from the Blacklight directory and try again.

+### `undefined method 'dump' for nil:NilClass`

+This error arises when `rails` can't access its credentials file, either due to a missing or otherwise incorrect `config/master.key`.
+If you're developing locally, regenerate the credentials file for yourself.
+If you're deploying to production, set the RAILS_MASTER_KEY environment variable to the contents of your `config/master.key`. **It is imperative that you do not commit or share your master key.**

 ---